codeface-io/SwiftObserver/README.md

 }
 ```

-You can stop an *observable's* observations via `observable.stopObservations()`.
-But when an *observable* dies, it automatically stops all its observations, so you don't need to do anything in its `deinit`.
+`Observables` are even easier to handle.
+When an *observable* dies, it automatically stops all observations in which it is being observed.

 Forgetting some observations wouldn't waste significant memory.
 But you should understand, control and express the mechanics of your code to a degree that prevents systemic leaks.

-The three above mentioned functions are all you need for safe memory management.
-If you still want to erase observations that you may have forgotten, there are two other functions for that:
+The two above mentioned functions are all you need for safe memory management.
+If you still forget to write some cleanup code, SwiftObserver handles that gracefully.
+When you send messages to dead observers, SwiftObserver will detect that and flush out the respective observations.

-1. `observable.stopAbandonedObservations()`
-2. `stopAllAbandonedObservations()` (Erases **every** observation whos *observer* is dead)

 > Memory management with SwiftObserver is meaningful and safe.
 There are no contrived constructs like "Disposable" or "DisposeBag".
-And since you can always flush out orphaned observations, real memory leaks are impossible.
+And since SwiftObserver notices abandoned observations, real memory leaks are impossible.

 # Variables